rlauer6/doc-converter/README.md

 Behind the scenes, the document conversion process uses LibreOffice's *headless* mode from the command line.
-While you can apparently run LibreOffice as a server in headless mode, my experience with that method has not been all that positive, hence this HTTP based conversion process pays the penalty of a **fork** and **exec** to execute `soffice` from the command line.
+While you can apparently run LibreOffice as a server in headless mode, my experience with that method has not been all that positive (concurrency issues that will eventually crash LibreOffice - a bug has been filed against LO and this may in fact be fixed in 5.2) , hence this HTTP based conversion process pays the penalty of a **fork** and **exec** to execute `soffice` from the command line.

 Once you install the `doc-converter` RPM, take a peek at `man doc-converter` for more details.
 You can also take a look at